ssjaneortega/4640-week-9-lab/README.md

 `packer init .`
 `packer build .`
 (i dont know why but it worked this way rather than the commands such as `packer <command> ansible-web.pkr.hcl` )

-Next
+### Deploy with Terraform
-We need to go to the terraform directory
+Next we need to go to the terraform directory
 `cd ..`
 `cd terraform`